awthomp/cusignal-icassp-tutorial/README.md

 Let's get started.

 ## Presentation Materials
 Before we jump into code, we'll be walking through a presentation concerning the usecases, features, performance, and techncial backend of cuSignal.
-You can find a copy of these slides [here](UPDATE FUTURE URL).
+You can find a copy of these slides [here](https://github.com/awthomp/cusignal-icassp-tutorial/tree/main/slides).
+Note: We only have PDF slides for parts 1 and 2 of our talk.

 ## Installing cuSignal
 cuSignal has been tested on and supports all modern GPUs - from Maxwell to Ampere.
 While Anaconda is the preferred installation mechanism for cuSignal, developers and Jetson users should follow the source build instructions below.
 As of cuSignal 0.16, there isn't a cuSignal conda package for aarch64.
 In general, it's assumed that the developer has already installed the [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) and associated GPU drivers.